-Michael J. Bouchard, Ph.D., directs the College of Graduate Studies, overseeing graduate education and postdoctoral training programs.
-He supports students and trainees in advancing research, fostering mentorship, and preparing for impactful careers in science and academia.
+Michael J. Bouchard, Ph.D., serves as Dean of the College of Graduate Studies, overseeing graduate education and postdoctoral training programs.
+He supports students and trainees in advancing their research, fostering meaningful mentorship relationships, and preparing for impactful careers in science and academia.
+He is also a professor in the Department of Pharmacology and Immunology.

 Office: BEB 101C